saurabhp75/saurabhp75.github.io/_notes/pca.md

 ---

-victor lavrenko youtube PCA :
+Source: Victor lavrenko youtube PCA :

 1. Curse of dimensionality
 With increase in dimensions, the density of data decrease sharply.
 Leading to sparse data. for eg if we have 3 regions/groups/classes in 1D, they become 3**2 in 2D and so on.